Introduction to Christian Counseling - 3.00 Hours

 This overview of the literature, history, and themes of Joshua through Esther gives particular attention to the relevance of these books for the church and world today.

-Dr. William A. Ross
+Dr. Will Ross

 Poets - 2.00 Hours